Best VPN for Ubuntu in 2025: Privacy for Penguins

 Compared to the more popular operating systems like Windows and macOS, Ubuntu offers excellent localized security.
 While it bodes well for your digital privacy and security, the OS can’t completely ward off online threats on its own.
 If you want to remain secure online and keep your data private, you have to use one of the best Ubuntu VPN services.

 Finding the best VPN for Windows or macOS isn’t hard.
 However, finding one for Ubuntu isn’t straightforward because there are not many apps that are fully compatible with Ubuntu.
-In this article, we’ll show you the top five VPNs for Ubuntu.
+In this article, we’ll show you the top six VPNs for Ubuntu.

 -